Loni, Ghaziabad: Air

 Loni is 35 km from Indira Gandhi International Airport, located at Palam, which is the primary international airport of the National Capital Region of Delhi.
 With the commencement of operations at the new Terminal 3, Indira Gandhi International Airport has become India's and South Asia's largest aviation hub, with a current capacity of more than 46 million passengers a year.

 Loni Gas Pipeline

 In 2001, GAIL commissioned the world's longest, and India's first, cross-country LPG transmission pipeline, from Jamnagar to Loni.
 GAIL's LPG transmission business includes the 1927-km LPG pipeline network that connects the western, northern and southern parts of India.
-This includes the world's longest exclusively LPG pipeline from Jamnagar, Gujarat, to Teela Loni, near Delhi (another 70 km having been added to this system between Kandla and Samakhiali, in Gujarat, to facilitate the transportation of LPG imported at Kandla port).
+This includes the world's longest exclusively LPG pipeline from Jamnagar, Gujarat, to Teela Loni, near Delhi (another 70 km having been added to this system between Kandla and Samakhiali in Gujarat, to facilitate the transportation of LPG imported at Kandla port).
 GAIL's LPG pipelines can transport 3.8 million tonnes per year of LPG, and have the capacity to supply more than 20% of the LPG consumed in the country.
 There are huge gas distribution terminals in Loni.
-IOCL, BPCL and HPCL are supplying cooking gas from here to north India.
+IOCL, BPCL and HPCL are supplying cooking gas from there to north India.